 Learning Outcome EA Stage 1 Competencies Explain, describe and apply principles and components of Engineering Mechanics.
-Principles and components include: vectors, forces, torques, mass and inertia, particles and rigid PE1.1, PE1.2, PE2.1, PE3.2
+Principles and components include: vectors, forces, torques, mass and inertia, particles and rigid

 Learning Outcome EA Stage 1 Competencies bodies in two dimensions, equilibrium conditions, linear momentum and impact, kinetic and potential energy and internal forces and bending moments in beams.
-2. Define engineering systems in a mechanically useful way and describe their equilibrium or motion in mathematical and graphical fashion and be able to relate this description to the principles of engineering mechanics.
-PE1.1, PE1.2, PE2.1, PE2.2, PE3.2 3.
-Discern the relevant principles that must be applied to describe the equilibrium or motion of engineering systems and discriminate between relevant and irrelevant information in the context.
-PE1.1, PE1.2, PE2.1 4.
+2. Discern the relevant principles that must be applied to describe the equilibrium or motion of engineering systems and discriminate between relevant and irrelevant information in the context.
+PE1.1, PE1.2, PE2.1 3.
 Demonstrate an ability to communicate clearly and precisely about technical matters related to Engineering Mechanics.
-PE1.6, PE3.2 5.
+PE1.6, PE3.2 4.
 Accomplish hands on tasks that require the application of knowledge of Engineering Mechanics.
-PE2.1, PE2.2
+PE2.1, PE2.2 5.
+Demonstrate professional communication, both written and oral, that includes mathematical, graphical and diagrammatic elements.
+PE3.2 6.
+Produce individual work by leveraging a collaborative environment, helping and and recieving help from peers in a professional and ethical manner.
+PE3.1, PE3.5, PE3.6